 * “Jackie Tyler, this is for her!”
 “Waaauugggghhhhh!!!”
 Rest in peace, Lumic, you campy bastard.

 * “What the hell?”
 “That’s the Doctor in the TARDIS with Rose Tyler” The way it should be.

-* “With all those Cyber factories out there, do you think they’ll be one in Paris?”
+* “With all those Cyber factories out there, do you think there’ll be one in Paris?”
 “Yeah” “Then, let’s go and liberate Paris” “What, you and me, in a van?”
 “There’s nothing wrong with a van.
 I once saved the universe with a big yellow truck”.